mimran0303/volunteer-vault/README.md

 DB_PASSWORD=
 DB_DATABASE=
 ```
-- `\coverage` is where code coverage reports will be stored after running tests.
+- `/coverage` is where code coverage reports will be stored after running tests.
 Note that this directory is included in `.gitignore` to avoid committing coverage reports to the repository.
 Add the following line to the `.env` file.
 ```bash
 /coverage
 ```